 Get involved in ICRAR’s research through citizen science programs.
 Lend your computer and your skills to look at distant galaxies, search for black holes, and help find radio sources.

-Our researchers are involved in three main citizen science projects:
+Our researchers are involved in one current citizen science project:

 Your computer is bored.
 It has spare computing power nearly all the time that could be used to do something cool.
 So why not let it?